kubernetes/enhancements/keps/sig-instrumentation/20190605-metrics-stability-migration.md

 ## Summary

-Currently metrics emitted in the Kubernetes control-plane do not offer any stability guarantees.
-This Kubernetes Enhancement Proposal (KEP) builds off of the framework proposed in the [Kubernetes Control-Plane Metrics Stability KEP](https://github.com/kubernetes/enhancements/blob/master/keps/sig-instrumentation/20190404-kubernetes-control-plane-metrics-stability.md) and proposes a migration strategy for the Kubernetes code base.
+This KEP intends to document and communicate the general strategy for migrating the control-plane metrics stability framework across the Kubernetes codebase.
+Most of the framework design decisions have been determined and outlined in [an earlier KEP](https://github.com/kubernetes/enhancements/blob/master/keps/sig-instrumentation/20190404-kubernetes-control-plane-metrics-stability.md).

 ## Motivation

-We want to start using the metrics stability framework which was based off of [Kubernetes Control-Plane Metrics Stability KEP](https://github.com/kubernetes/enhancements/blob/master/keps/sig-instrumentation/20190404-kubernetes-control-plane-metrics-stability.md).
+We want to start using the metrics stability framework built based off the [Kubernetes Control-Plane Metrics Stability KEP](https://github.com/kubernetes/enhancements/blob/master/keps/sig-instrumentation/20190404-kubernetes-control-plane-metrics-stability.md), so that we can define stability levels for metrics in the Kubernetes codebase.

 ### Goals

 Setup a strategy for migrating metrics to the stability framework.
 Also:

  * Explicitly define a strategy for handling migration of shared metrics.
- * Maintain backwards compatibility through the migration path.
-This excludes metrics which are slated to be removed after deprecation due to metrics overhaul.
+ * Maintain backwards compatibility through the migration path. *This excludes metrics which are slated to be removed after deprecation due to metrics overhaul.*
+ * Communicate upcoming changes to metrics to respective component owners.

 ### Non-Goals